michelkana/Deep-learning-projects/README.md

 In the first part of this project, we perform K-means clustering on records from a camera system performed on 14 different users performing 5 distinct hand postures.
 We work with R commands within python enviroment using rpy2, R stats module, factoextra library, fviz_cluster function.
 We evaluate the clusters using Gini coefficient, Entropy.
 We find the optimal number of cluster using elbow, Gap statistics,  silhouette and agglomerative clustering techniques.

-In the second part, we work with OpenAIgym's FrozenLake environment.
+In the second part, we work with OpenAI gym's FrozenLake environment.
 We train an agent to control the movement of a character in a grid world using value and policy iteration methods.

+* **Project 6: Topic modeling & Bayesian analysis -  President Donald Trump's tweets analysis & Prediction of contraceptive usage by Bangladeshi Women**

+In the first part of the project we process ca. 7000 tweets by President Donald Trump since his inauguration.
+We remove stop words, tokenize the tweets, calculate frequencies.
+We than build a Latent Dirichlet Allocation model for topics modeling and visualization.

+In the second part, we predict women contraceptives usage based on region of residence, number of children and age.
+We build several Bayesian Logistic Regression, where the intercept and coefficients vary by district and prior distributions of normal and gamma is assumed.
+A  Markov chain Monte Carlo (MCMC) sampler is used to simulate data.

+* **Project 7: Variational Autoencoder & Generative Adverserial Networks - Generating fake celebrity faces and fake anime faces**

+Using a subset of the Celebrity dataset (202,599 number of face images) we train VAE and DCGAN models for facial generation.

 <hr>